jrask/lucene-lab/README.txt

  Does the code and result make sense?
  How would you expect it to work?
  Discussions?!
+ Perhaps explain exactly what happens on the whiteboard.

 1.2.
+Still same testcase.
   Change the call to setupIndex() method and change to use whitespace analyzer instead of custom analyzer and run the test again.
 What happens?!
  Make some changes in the test case to see if you can make it work.

 1.3.
+Still same testcase.
  Change back to CustomAnalyzer again and try to figure out how to change the implementation of CustomAnalyzer so that it will work with the current test suite.